hpc-carpentry/old-hpc-workflows/_episodes/07-resources.md

 can execute in parallel, Snakemake will attempt to run at least one task even when sufficient resources are not available."
 - "It is up to you to tell the applications called by Snakemake how many resources it should be using."
+- "If your rule requires a minimum number of cores or resources, you can use a Bash `if` test to check the requirements."
 ---

 After the exercises at the end of our last lesson, our Snakefile looks